We're sorry, but OSHAcademy doesn't work properly without JavaScript enabled. Please turn on JavaScript or install a browser that supports Javascript.

 Knowledge Check Choose the best answer for the question.

 3-7.
-What hazards may be created by direct contact with the discharge of CO2 and halon extinguishing systems?
+What hazardous effects may be created by exposure to CO2 and halon?